ChinmayKaitade/30Days-JavaScript-Challenge/Day-27_Project-04_Task_Management_App/README.md

 ### Feature Request 🙇‍♂️

-1. **Task Creation Script:** Write a script to handle form submission, creating new tasks and displaying them
+1. **Task Creation Script:** Write a script to handle form submission, creating new tasks and displaying them.

 2. **Task Display Script:** Create a script to display tasks from the array in the task list, including task details and styling.